WHAT IS A SKIN ULCER?

 This is a common reason for ulcers in the legs and feet, as they are the dependent parts of the body.
 Such ulcers can either be because of deficient blood supply by the arteries (arterial ulcer) or poor functioning of veins (venous ulcer).

 Arterial ulcers are also called ischemic ulcers as they occur due to a deficient supply of blood and oxygen, which leads to poor nutrition, and death of the tissues.
 Causes of arterial insufficiency can be narrowing, compression, or damage of the artery.
 Narrowing of the artery is seen due to ‘plaques’ causing atherosclerosis.
-Risk factors include smoking, diabetes, hypertension, kidney disease, high cholesterol, obesity, and increasing age.
-Narrowing can also occur due to inflammation of the artery wall (vasculitis).
+Risk factors include smoking, diabetes, hypertension (high BP), kidney disease, high cholesterol, obesity, and increasing age.
+The narrowing can also occur due to inflammation of the artery wall (vasculitis).
 Sometimes an artery can be compressed by bone or joint deformities, or damaged during an injury or surgery.

-Venous ulcers are caused due to deficiency of the blood flow in the veins that leads to stagnation and pooling of blood.
+Venous ulcers are caused due to deficiency of the blood flow in the veins that leads to stagnation and pooling of blood as seen in chronic venous insufficiency.
 This causes blood to leak out from the vessels, leading to swelling, inflammation, and break down of the skin.
 Interruption of the normal venous blood flow can occur due to deficient functioning of vein valves (as in varicose veins), or absence of muscle action (as in prolonged immobilization), both of which are important factors pushing the blood in the veins against gravity.
 Venous blood flow can also be impaired due to obstruction of the vein by blood clots (venous thrombosis), inflammation of the vein (phlebitis), and in pregnancy (due to pressure from an enlarged uterus).

 Continuous pressure on a particular area of the body, can also decrease the local blood circulation and make the skin break down to form pressure ulcers.
 Here the cause is not primarily in the blood vessels as seen with arterial and venous ulcers, but due to continuous pressure on the skin.